rodrigo-ingeniero/5TM/README.md

 ## ⚡ Final Note

-5TM is an experiment in pushing the limits of what a terminal interface can do.
+*5TM is an experiment in pushing the limits of what a terminal interface can do.
 A window manager — without leaving the terminal.
+*I know Python is not a performance-oriented language, but useful for taking abstraction to reality